hejtmy/cebex-introduction-to-r-2021-summer/homeworks.md

 1. Check the package description
 2. Try to understand what the package is about - spend about 15-30 minutes with trying to comprehend what the package tries to solve
 3. Install the package - try out some of it’s functionality as it is outlined in the documentation
-4. Prepare brief report to report about tomorrow
+4. Prepare a brief report for us
 5. Paste parts of functioning code which you tried - things from examples, vignettes etc.
 6. Write a short report which you will submit
     a. what the package is about?